Reviews

 The presenter will compare at least 3 strategies for preventing therapist burnout.

-3 CE Online course
+Online course description

 This course introduces the concept of framing the prevention of therapist burnout as an ethical duty of therapists, both to themselves as well as their clients.
 We will explore the costs of burnout and who pays them (self, client, and system) as well as what factors increase susceptibility of burnout.
 In addition, we will cover ways to prevent therapist burnout, both on an individual and systemic level.